ro-i/xteam-test/README.md

-The code in this repository tests and compares implementations of cross-team operations such as OpenMP reductions and scans across different compilers for correctness and performance.
+The code in this repository tests and compares implementations of cross-team operations such as OpenMP reductions across different compilers for correctness and performance.
 The tests include
 - high-level tests using the corresponding OpenMP pragmas
-- simulations that don't depend on the reduction/scan-specific codegen and
+- simulations that don't depend on the specific codegen for, e.g., reductions and
   - allow to target the OpenMP device runtime implementation more specifically
   - verify if performance issues are rather runtime- or codegen-related